stas/otp-jwt/README.md

   u.save()
 end
 ```

+##### Force a token to expire

+If there's an `expire_jwt_at` value that is in the past, the user token will
+be reset and it will require a new authentication to receive a working token.

+This is handy if the user access needs to be scheduled and/or removed.
 #### Mailer support

 You can use the built-in mailer to deliver the OTP, just require it and